 In literary fiction, the grotesque has evolved over the years, originating in stories and fables, in mythology.
 What a great place to create these monsters, these aberrations, these fascinating beasts, gods, and mortals.
 I’m reminded of the cyclops, Medusa, the hydra, and of course—the kraken.
 I wonder how many kids watched Clash of the Titans (the original, or the re-release) just waiting to see what the hell a kraken was?
-I think the same applies for other more contemporary beasts and urban legends: the chupacabra, the werewolf, and the yeti, for example.
+I think the same applies for other more contemporary beasts and urban legends: the chupacabra, the werewolf, the wendigo, and the yeti, for example.
 There’s a reason that vampires and zombies are so captivating, why we are interested in a character like Gollum, and I’ll get to that in a second.
 The carnivals of the 1920s and 1930s are another atmosphere where the grotesque was commonplace: the sideshow freaks such as the bearded woman, the elephant man, Siamese twins, and the lion-faced boy.

 GROTESQUE, NOT MERELY DISGUSTING

 What makes a character more than a monster, more than a villain?
 Grotesque is the pairing of disgust with empathy.
 We see Gollum as a failing mortal, he has made his choices, and while he is certainly disgusting, a horribly disfigured creature, he was once innocent.
 And he still has feelings, still desires the ring, his obsession—his precious.
 We have compassion for these outsiders, whether they are Edward Scissorhands, or Flannery O’Connor’s Misfit, or the variety of strange creatures in Alice in Wonderland.
 It’s a built-in conflict—the Beast from Beauty and the Beast, the desire for the monster to change, to evolve, to become more human, more forgiving, to find love.
+It's the MAN in The Elephant Man.
 You find this a lot in fairy tales and fables.
 We root for the abomination to renounce the inherent evil within, and change.

 THE GROTESQUE AS AN EVENT